 By: Kayla Arellano

-*Note, this article may have material that could trigger individuals (descriptions of violence involving children), therefore, we present a trigger warning here.
+*Note, this article may have material that could trigger individuals (sexual assault, violence against women), therefore, we present a trigger warning here.

 For more information, please visit: